What Drum Kit should I buy?

 Acoustic Drum Kits

 In my opinion, acoustic drums are the best choice straight out the gate… if you can handle the size and noise that comes with them.
 Realistically if you are ever going to join and band or play on stage you are going to be playing on an acoustic kit so you are best off learning on one as well.
 I particularly love how you can gradually upgrade acoustic kits over time (adding new cymbals, pedals, etc as you go) and entry level acoustic models are generally cheaper than their equally matched electric counterparts.
 Acoustic kits are also typically more adjustable and will last longer than electric ones although they are more expensive to maintain.
-A few options to look into if noise needs to be mitigated are rubber pads to mute the drums and cymbals or even silent heads and cymbals like I have in my studio.
+A few options to look into if noise needs to be mitigated are rubber pads to mute the drums and cymbals or even silent heads.

 Quality brands I trust at entry level prices: